-Itchy, scaly skin may be athlete’s foot, a fungal infection that's common in men between the ages of 20 and 40.
+Itchy, scaly skin may be athlete’s foot, a common fungal infection.
 A reaction to chemicals or skin care products -- called contact dermatitis -- can cause itching, too, along with redness and dry patches.
-If the skin on your itchy feet is thick and pimple-like, it may be psoriasis, an over-reaction of the immune system.
+If the skin on itchy feet is thick and pimple-like, it may be psoriasis, an over-reaction of the immune system.
 Medicated creams can relieve the symptoms.

 This foot deformity can be caused by shoes that are tight and pinch your toes or by a disease that damages nerves, such as diabetes, alcoholism, or other neurological disorder.
 Your toes will be bent upward as they extend from the ball of the foot, then downward from the middle joint, resembling a claw.
 They may respond to stretching and exercises of the toes or you may need special shoes or even surgery.

 A sudden, sharp pain in the foot is the hallmark of a muscle spasm or cramp, which can last many minutes.
 Overwork and muscle fatigue are common causes.
 Other causes include poor circulation, dehydration, or imbalances in potassium, magnesium, calcium, or vitamin D levels in the body.
 The changing hormone levels of pregnancy or thyroid disorders may play a role.
 If spasms are frequent or severe, see a doctor.
 Strengthening exercises can help with muscle fatigue.